Rakowice Wielkie – Prince’s Tower

 History

-Rakowice Wielkie was first recorded in written sources in 1287 as the property of a certain Heinrich von Raussendorf.
+Rakowice Wielkie (German: Gross Rackwitz) was first recorded in documents in 1287, as the property of a certain Heinrich von Raussendorf.
 In the 14th century, there were already three knightly estates in the village, which were owned by von Raussendorfs, von Niebelschützs and von Kittlitzs.
 Until the middle of the 16th century, they were repeatedly sold in whole or in parts, passing through the hands of knights and townspeople.
 The tower house called Prince’s Tower was erected at the turn of the first and second quarters of the 16th century at the earliest, or in the middle of the 16th century at the latest.
 Despite the name, along with the farm, it belonged to the knight Hans Reussner, who then held this part of Rakowice.
 After him, for many years the estate was owned by petty knights, whose property usually did not exceed one village.
 Perhaps due to unstable ground or flooding of the Bóbr waters, in the second half of the 19th century, the neighboring farm buildings were moved by several hundred meters, and the tower was abandoned.

 Architecture